 So Unreal or Unity?
 Personally, I decide between the mentioned engines on the basis of a key feature of a specific project.
 In my opinion, the Unity engine is much easier to use - it is easier to program general independent functions in it, which the creators can then easily and intuitively use independently.
 In the same way, due to better documentation and a larger user base, every creator can relatively quickly and easily find solutions to many functionalities and problems.
 On the other hand, Unity over Unreal still loses in many ways, especially in areas of use outside of game development.
 At the same time, it must be said that those advantages and disadvantages are always very relevant to a particular use - what is the general advantage of one engine may be an insignificant matter or even a disadvantage if a specific use is needed.

 I'm a big Unity fan myself - I've been hanging around it for many years (developing solutions for game developers), the way of work in the engine and the C# programming language suit me very well.
 I actively monitor the rapid development of new functionalities and products, as well as financial results for a better understanding of the company's long-term development and goals - both from the point of view of the developer and the shareholder.
-Still, Unity is not an engine that I would push and use in all use cases.
+Still, Unity is not an engine that I would push and use in all use cases, actually I use mostly Unreal.
+The development is impressive even there, boosted by openability of the platform.